Safety

 Safety.
 Check!

-Many safety and assistance systems have made their debut in a Setra coach.
-The next generation of the TopClass rigorously continues this tradition.
-With Active Brake Assist 5 (ABA 5), Active Drive Assist 2, even brighter LED headlights and the 360° camera, new and unique systems have been added.
+Many safety and assistance systems made their debut in a Setra touring coach.
+The next generation of the TopClass consistently continues this tradition.
+New and unique systems are being added with Active Brake Assist 6 (ABA 6), with Active Drive Assist 2, Sideguard Assist 2, even brighter LED headlamps and the 360° camera system.
 They support the driver and make bus journeys even safer.

-Avoiding accidents, protecting vulnerable road users - that is the focus of Setra's safety development.
-An outstanding example of this is Active Brake Assist 5 (ABA 5).
-It is the world's first emergency brake assistant for coaches that can react to pedestrians with an emergency braking manoeuvre.
-A spectacular innovation in the field of assistance systems for coaches is the optional Active Drive Assist 2.
-For the first time in a bus, it offers the driver semi-automated driving in all speed ranges.
-And when manoeuvring, the next generation TopClass supports the driver with the optional 360° camera thereby helping to reduce accidental damage to the vehicle.
+Preventing accidents and protecting weaker road users is at the heart of Setra’s safety development.
+An outstanding example of this is Active Brake Assist 6 (ABA 6).
+The new, standard emergency braking assistant for touring coaches detects moving or stationary persons and cyclists in front of the vehicle and can initiate emergency braking automatically.
+A pioneering innovation in the field of assistance systems for touring coaches is the optional Active Drive Assist 2.
+This offers the driver semi-automated driving at all speeds for the first time in a bus.
+Compared with conventional outside mirrors, the new MirrorCam impresses with a significantly larger field of vision when looking out of the side windows.
+And when manoeuvring, the next generation of the TopClass supports the driver with the optional 360° camera system and thereby helps to avoid manoeuvring damage.

 The next generation of the Setra TopClass shines with first-class safety equipment.
-A spectacular innovation in the field of assistance systems for coaches is the optional Active Drive Assist 2.
-For the first time in a bus, it offers the driver semi-automated driving in all speed ranges.
-To this end, existing and proven systems and technologies have been further expanded in their range of functions; they work together in Active Drive Assist 2.
-This includes the advanced Predictive Powertrain Control (PPC) cruise control, Lane Assist (SPA) and the new Active Brake Assist 5 (ABA 5).
-Accelerating, braking, maintaining distance, steering, staying in lane – Active Drive Assist 2 represents a decisive step towards automated driving with buses.
+A spectacular innovation in the field of assistance systems for touring coaches is the optional Active Drive Assist 2.
+This offers the driver semi-automated driving at all speeds for the first time in a bus.
+For this purpose, existing and proven systems and technologies have been further expanded in their functional scope, and they work together in Active Drive Assist 2.
+This includes the further developed anticipatory cruise control Predictive Powertrain Control (PPC), Lane Assistant (SPA) and the new Active Brake Assist 6 (ABA 6).
+Accelerating, braking, keeping distance, steering, staying in lane – the Active Drive Assist 2 is a decisive step on the path towards the automated driving of buses.
 It is active in the entire speed range from 0 to 100 km/h on motorways and motorway-like roads.
-At low speeds, for example when manoeuvring, the 360° camera shows its full potential.
-The basis is formed by four cameras: one at the front, one on each side and one at the rear of the bus.
-The four images from the cameras are fused to create a 360° bird's eye view of the coach and its surroundings.
-The new, even brighter integrated full-LED headlights with Highbeam Assist show that even good things can be improved.
-Thus, in the best Setra tradition, the next generation of the TopClass once again shows itself to be a true safety bus.
-Incidentally: the same also applies to the best possible protection against infection for drivers and passengers.
-Antiviral filters are part of the standard equipment of the TopClass.
-Other measures such as driver safety doors, software updates or disinfection dispensers are available as retrofit solutions.
+At low speeds, for example, when manoeuvring, is where the 360° camera system shows its advantages.
+It is based on four cameras at the front, both sides and at the rear of the bus.
+The four images from the cameras are combined through data fusion to provide a 360° bird’s-eye view of the touring coach and its surroundings.
+The new, even brighter integrated full LED headlamps with Highbeam Assist show that even good things can be improved.
+As a result, the next generation of the TopClass is once again a true safety bus in the best Setra tradition.

 Active Drive Assist 2 actively assists the driver with distance and lane keeping by combining various assistance systems.
 The system can brake, accelerate and keep the vehicle on track through active steering movements.
 To this end, it combines the functions of the individual systems in a unique way and thus already enables semi-automated driving in all speed ranges.